 Center on Alcohol Marketing and Youth (CAMY)

 The Pew Charitable Trusts and the RWJF set up and funded the Center on Alcohol Marketing and Youth.
 The mission of CAMY is to monitor the marketing practices of the alcohol industry.
 It seeks to “focus attention and action on industry practices that jeopardize the health and safety of America’s youth.”
-In its own words CAMY seeks to create “public outrage” against alcohol advertising to achieve its objective.
+In its own words CAMY seeks to create “public outrage” against alcohol ads to achieve its goal.

 Learn more about CAMY at Center on Alcohol Marketing and Youth : Its Objectives and Methods